Attributes of God in Islam

-Historically, Islamic debates about the relationship between the essence and attributes of God, and how to interpret or understand God's attributes, have figured in and underlined a variety of questions and debates, including those related to the question of Quranic createdness and anthropomorphism and corporealism.
+The essence and attributes of God; what they are, what they include, whether the attributes are the same as the essence or different from it, whether they have a real existence, whether they can change, etc. are a series of understandings and discussions developed by definition in Islamic theology.
+These discussions took shape in a transitional period around anthropomorphism and corporealism regarding the attributes of God, and discussions of the creation of the Quranic createdness were added to this.

 Background

 Islamic debates about the ontological reality of divine attributes post-date Quranic theology and find their background in Christian debates and discussions about the nature of the Trinity, in a manner asserted explicitly by Mu'tazilites as well as earlier Jewish sources, who often mention the two subjects in conjunction with one another.
 Basic terminology from philosophical works on the Trinity were carried over (especially in describing an attribute as a maʿnā or ṣifah), as well as the initial list of attributes or properties ascribed to God in Islamic works (including "existence", "generosity", "life", "wisdom"/"knowledge"/"reason", "power" and more).

 Early Mu'tazilite arguments against the distinct ontological reality of the attributes ultimately come from the writings of the philosopher Philo of Alexandria, mediated by the works of the Church Fathers into the Islamic milieu, including the two arguments that (1) anything eternal itself is a god and (2) that God's oneness and unity excludes any sort of composition, which would include a multiplicity of distinct and real attributes.